Morning, Thursday, 18th June 2020

 - Preparing for the 20p deposit return scheme.

-The conference will bring stakeholders together with policymakers to discuss key issues emerging from policy developments, including:
+It will also be an opportunity for stakeholders and policymakers to discuss key issues emerging from further policy developments, including:

 - The Scottish Budget proposal that the Scottish Landfill Tax (SLfT) be increased, which will align with the rate for the rest of the UK - in part to tackle concern over waste tourism;